 With respect to a given user action, a first party is a party with which the user intends to interact, via one or more network interactions, as a result of making that action.
 Merely hovering over, muting, pausing, or closing a given piece of content does not constitute a user's intent to interact with another party.

-Network interactions and subrequests related to a given user action may not constitute intentional interaction when, for example, the user is unaware or only transiently informed of redirection or framed content.
+Network interactions related to a given user action may not constitute intentional interaction when, for example, the user is unaware or only transiently informed of redirection or framed content.

 For any data collected as a result of one or more network interactions resulting from a user's action, a third party is any party other than that user, a first party for that user action, or a service provider acting on behalf of either that user or that first party.